shivangi0594/rick-and-morty-react-app-master/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/rick-and-morty-react-app/](http://localhost:3000/rick-and-morty-react-app/) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-After restarting, please go directly to the link http://localhost:3000/rick-and-morty-react-app/ to access the page.

 ### `npm test`